-- Conditions will dictate the number of bloom sprays needed for disease management.
+Conditions will dictate the number of bloom sprays needed for disease management.
 If the weather is dry and clear throughout bloom, there will be minimal need to apply fungicides during this period.
-Under environmental conditions not conducive to disease development, UC researchers (Adaskaveg et al. 2017 link below) suggest minimizing the total number of fungicide applications during bloom by making a single delayed bloom application at 20 to 30% bloom. - Under wet bloom conditions, additional bloom sprays may be warranted.
-Practice sound integrated pest management practices treat only for those pathogens that are best controlled during bloom (see table below) and those you know are a potential threat in your particular orchard or block based on monitoring or history.
-The recently-updated UC IPM guidelines (ipm.ucanr.edu/PMG/selectnewpest.almonds.html) pro-
+Under environmental conditions not conducive to disease development, UC researchers (Adaskaveg et al. 2017 - link below) suggest minimizing the total number of fungicide applications during bloom by making a single delayed bloom application at 20 to 30% bloom.

+Under wet bloom conditions, additional bloom sprays may be warranted.
+Practice sound integrated pest management practices - treat only for those pathogens that are best controlled during bloom (see table below) and those you know are a potential threat in your particular orchard or block based on monitoring or history.
+The recently-updated UC IPM guidelines (ipm.ucanr.edu/PMG/selectnewpest.almonds.html) provide details on monitoring and treatment timings for key almond diseases.